Jamous/Automation-Scripting/README.md

 This script will open an SSH connection to each host and input the commands in the commands file.

 ***Version Beta 0.5.1***
-* Created net method regexSearch to search for regular expressions in output from devices
+* Created new method regexSearch to search for regular expressions in output from devices

 ***Version Beta 0.5***
 * Threadpool now creates num threads equal to number of ip addresses